-It is a requirement of the Planning and Development Act 2000 (the Act) (as amended) to include an objective for the preservation of public rights of way by the identification on maps and by listing of such public rights of way.
+It is a requirement of the Planning and Development Act 2000 (as amended) (the Act) to include an objective for the preservation of public rights of way by the identification on maps and by listing of such public rights of way.
 Public rights of way constitute an important recreational amenity for local people and visitors and their enjoyment of landscapes, natural heritage as well as providing linkages to lakes and forests.
 The Council recognises the importance of protecting existing public rights of way and their role in facilitating the development of walking trails in areas of high amenity value.
-Several walking routes exist throughout the county which provide important access networks.
+Several walking routes exist throughout the County which provide important access networks.
 This is an important recreational resource, the integrity of which should be protected.
 The impact of any proposed development on these routes should be taken into account when considering applications for permission for developments in their vicinity.

-Public Rights of Way Policy CFO 24 To identify and preserve existing public rights of way to recreational areas and to commence the process of mapping and listing public rights of way in the County over the lifetime of this development plan, as resources allow, under the provisions of Section 14 of the Act 2000 (as amended).
+Public Rights of Way Policy CFO 24 To identify and preserve existing public rights of way to recreational areas and to commence the process of mapping and listing public rights of way in the County within the first four years of this Development Plan, under the provisions of Section 14 of the Act 2000 (as amended).